MuqarrabG/Whatsapp-Mockup/README.md

     * Given the App a name and Logo
     * Main functionality of the App and messaging services is created and works.

+Team members contributions, roles and interaction methods

+The main application used for communicate is Discord, where every member discuss the progression of the project, weekly task, and general discussions.
+Team members also meet up before class each week to have a short discussions on what have been done, plans for the next week and challenges faced.
+In conclusions, Blue-Orange communicates through Discord whenever it is needed and face to face weekly.

+Each team member in Blue-Orange contributed in different ways and it will be shown below:

+Andrew
+-	Ensure Express works as back-end server
+-	Comment on codes
+-	Delegate task to team members
+-	Assist team members on merging individual and main GitHub Branches

+Muqarrab
+-	Front-end app functions such as onClick buttons
+-	Front-end Home Page, Sign-in Page functions
+-	Assist Andrew and Ben on backend server
+-	Comment on codes
+-	Implement MongoDB in the app and connect to back-end server

+Ben
+-	Ensure Sockets.IO works on the app
+-	Back-end functionality of app such as user typing status and messages situation between app
+-	Created and supervise each team members weekly sprint reports
+-	Comment on codes

+Henry
+-	Design messaging app layout
+-	Comment on codes
+-	Front-end Setting page layout and functions
+-	App layouts and designs
+-	App Theme and Logo
+-	Update README.md file on GitHub
+-	Cross-check descriptions of projects on GitHub and ensure everything is up-to-dates

 Main Components